 Faculty make the difference

-Students can add value to their degrees by earning certificates in Communication, Leadership and Technology, making them more marketable job candidates.
-Through our international business education program, students can study business and economics in eight different countries.
+Students can add value to their degrees by earning certificates in communication, leadership, information systems, sales and international business, making them more marketable job candidates.
+Through our international business education program, students can study business and economics in 19 different countries.

 Cap it off

-Seniors conduct a capstone project that is a culmination of their experience.
-Recently students have worked in teams to study the economics of global warming, regional economic trends, and public health initiatives.
+Seniors conduct a capstone project that is a culminatioin of their experience.
+Students have worked in teams to study issues like the economics of global warming, regional economic trends and public health initiatives.
 Students who plan to pursue graduate work in economics have completed capstone projects in mathematical economics, and international students have studied economic policy issues in their home countries.
 Other students with a deep interest in finance have explored the economics of derivatives markets or foreign exchange markets.

-Certificate programs offer an opportunity for an individual to earn college credit and advance towards credential that certifies a significant level of achievement within a
+Certificate programs offer an opportunity for an individual to earn college credit and advance toward a credential that certifies a significant level of achievement within a prescribed area.

 Suggested freshman curriculum

 • University writing